Heimer Law can facilitate an agency adoption for you.

 Do expectant moms see a counselor during or after the pregnancy?

-The Shared Beginnings program strongly recommends that expectant moms receive at least two counseling sessions, one pre-birth and one post birth.
-However, expectant moms are able to access counseling services for free as often as desired.
-As a licensed adoption agency, Shared Beginnings is required to provide grief and loss information to every expectant mom.
+It is strongly recommended that expectant moms receive at least two counseling sessions, one pre-birth and one post birth.
+A licensed adoption agency is required to provide grief and loss information to every expectant mom.
+In some cases, expectant moms are able to access counseling services for free as often as desired.